CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/patterns.md

       storage: 1Gi
 ```

-Persistent storage can be requested also from the web console.
+Persistent storage can be requested also via the web console.

 This will request a 1 GiB persistent storage that can be mounted in read-write
 mode by multiple nodes.

 The persistent volume can be used in a pod by specifying `spec.volumes`
-(defines volumes to attach) and `spec.containers.volumeMounts` (defines where
+(defines the volumes to attach) and `spec.containers.volumeMounts` (defines where
-to mount attached volumes in the container's filesystem):
+to mount the attached volumes in the container's filesystem):

 *`pvc-pod.yaml`*: